-Never one to be bored, I changed my plans and sheltered indoors creating new artworks.
-Let the storm pass, I mused and dream of a later adventure into the wild for a quick peek at the wreckage and plan a windsurf at Snells Beach.
+Normally I would venture out for a windsurf but never one to be bored, I changed my plans and sheltered indoors creating new artworks.
+I mused, let the storm pass, and dream of later adventures into the wild for a quick peek at the wreckage and planed windsurfing on a later day at Snells Beach.

-A warm bed (towel in a cardboard box) some bread soaked in milk and some soft talk created a two-day welcome environment for recovery.
-Storm Petrel was a happy little cared for.
+A warm bed (towel in a cardboard box) some bread soaked in milk, and some soft talk created a two-day welcome environment for recovery.
+Storm Petrel relaxed and was a happy little cared for. creature.

-And there I was, feeling content that I was of some help.
-In the midst of care, temptations to fear it may not survive willed me on with an honest prayer for its pain and shock too soon be over.
+And there I was, a feeling contented concerned helper.
+In the midst of care, fears it may not survive willed me on with an open prayer for its pain and shock to abate quickly.
 Little did I know I was going to have an Aha! moment.

 A dream fulfilled on the kitchen table

-There were gentle sounds of a caregiver opening and closing a car door and the slow motions of walking a cobbled path down to the cliff top fence.
-Mixed in this journey is the air of anticipation as the roof opened to a calm sea and small slivers of blue sky breaking.
-Little Storm Petrel perked up as I placed him on the fence rail and there as I prepared my last fair wells with a photography session he waited and contemplated the moment of taking off.
-I guess he was processing the memories of a storm, a rescue, the comfort of his bedroom, free food (maybe a little bland but welcome), the studio life drawing session and kind words and strokes of his caregiver.
+Little Storm Petrel perked up as I placed him on the fence rail and there I prepared my last farewells with a photography session.
+He waited and contemplated the moment before his takeoff.
+I imagine processing the memories of a storm, a rescue, the comfort of his bedroom, free food (maybe a little bland but welcome), the studio life drawing session, and the kind words and strokes of his caregiver.

-In the blink of an eye, his moments of reflection turned to puffed up feathers, pumped little leg muscles and the contemplated launch functioned without drama.
+And it all changed in the blink of an eye, his moments of reflection turned to puffed-up feathers, pumped little leg muscles and the desired launch functioned without drama.
 Little Storm Petrel was back in the domain of his freedom.

-I am conscious God has given me everything to enjoy and on that note, Little Storm Petrel introduced me to more selfless pleasures.
+I was conscious God gave me everything to enjoy and take care of and on that note, Little Storm Petrel introduced me to more selfless pleasures.